-WELCOME TO CLIMB MOUNT KILIMANJARO!
+CLIMB MOUNT KILIMANJARO

-The first and most important thing I need to say on this matter is as follows: All the main routes up the mountain are just walking routes.
+The first and most important thing I need to say on this matter is as follows:

-I really need to emphasise this point: you do not need any technical climbing or mountaineering skills to get to the summit.
+I really need to emphasise this point.
+You do not need any technical climbing or mountaineering skills to get to the summit.
 So you don’t need to be a mountaineer.
 You just need to be able to walk.

 Indeed, given the number of paraplegics and those in wheelchairs, even that skill is not essential.
 Blind climbers have felt their way to the top and amputee victims have hobbled and crawled up to the top.